Love Story (Taylor Swift song): Reception

 In reviews, critics praised "Love Story (Taylor's Version)" for being faithful to the original version and felt it was improved upon with polished production and Swift's mature vocals.
 A few welcomed the re-recording as Swift's display of ownership of her music.
 Reviews from Rolling Stone's Simon Vozick-Levinson and Los Angeles Timess Mikael Wood dubbed the re-recording an update of a "classic" song about teenage sentiments.
 Mark Savage from BBC News said Swift's improved vocals retain the teenage feelings, but The Atlantics Shirley Li and NMEs Hannah Mylrea said they were more powerful, which introduces a sense of wistfulness and therefore loses the earnestness of the 2008 version.
 According to Robert Christgau, "Swift's voice retains a great deal of freshness" but he questioned the value of re-recordings in general, adding that he could not see himself buying them.

 In the United States, "Love Story (Taylor's Version)" debuted atop the Hot Country Songs chart, giving Swift her eighth number-one single and first number-one debut.
 With this achievement, she became the first artist to lead the chart in the 2000s, 2010s, and 2020s, and the second artist to have a number one with both the original and re-recorded version of a song, after Dolly Parton with "I Will Always Love You".
 On other Billboard charts, "Love Story (Taylor's Version)" topped Digital Song Sales (Swift's record-extending 22nd number one), Country Digital Song Sales (record-extending 15th number one), and Country Streaming Songs.
-The song debuted and peaked at number 11 on the Billboard Hot 100, her record-extending 129th chart entry.
+The song debuted and peaked at number 11 on the Billboard Hot 100, her record-extending 129th chart entry; the most for a female artist.
 The re-recording peaked at number seven on the Billboard Global 200.
 It topped the singles chart in Malaysia and reached the top 10 in Canada, Ireland, and Singapore.
 It also charted at number 12 in the United Kingdom, where it was certified gold, and number 18 in New Zealand.

 In October 2021, Billboard reported radio stations in the United States played "Love Story (Taylor's Version)" and other re-recordings infrequently compared to the originals; reasons given were that the re-recordings were insufficiently distinctive, that they had less audience demand for Swift's older songs than her newer ones, and they were difficult to categorize in radio format terms, as well as there being no financial incentive from Swift to promote the re-recordings to radio as radio stations do not have to pay the owners of the master recording every time they play a song and Swift would still receive songwriting royalties no matter what version was played.
 At the 2022 CMT Music Awards, the re-recording won the inaugural Trending Comeback Song of the Year; CMT created the category to honor "iconic stars and their hits that not only stood the test of time but also recently found new popularity".